JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/coroutines/coroutine-scopes.md

 ### Do Not Use Application/Project Scope

 Application and Project scopes are exposed with `Application.getCoroutineScope()` and `Project.getCoroutineScope()`.
-These methods are deprecated and will be removed in the future platform version.
+Never use these methods, as they are deprecated and will be removed in the future.
-Never use these methods.

 Using these scopes could easily lead to project or plugin class leaks, or accidental killing all their coroutines.